 About the applicant organisation Do you meet this criterion?
-The applicant organisation must be one of the types included in the 'Eligible applicant types' list (see page 9).
+The applicant organisation must be one of the types included in the 'Eligible applicant types' list (see page 10).
 Reminder: Applications cannot be lodged by individuals.
 The applicant organisation must be based in NSW.
-The applicant organisation must have an Australian Business Number (ABN) or can provide written advice from the Australian Taxation Office that no withholding tax is required from the grant payment.
+The applicant organisation must have an Australian Business Number (ABN) or provide written advice from the Australian Taxation Office that no withholding tax is required from the grant payment.
 The applicant organisation must be financially solvent.
 The applicant organisation must have acquitted all previously awarded CWMF grants that are due for acquittal by the closing date of the round.
-The applicant organisation must have or must be willing to obtain appropriate insurance if they are successful (see 'Insurance' - page 13).
+The applicant organisation must have or must be willing to obtain appropriate insurance if they are successful (see 'Insurance' - page 14).
 About the war memorial/s Do you meet this criterion?
 The project relates to an existing war memorial , which commemorates Australia's military heritage.
 Reminder: The CWMF supports projects for existing war memorials.
 Applications cannot be submitted for the construction of new war memorials.

 The existing war memorial must be located within the State of NSW or, if located outside NSW, it must be of direct and substantial relevance to the State.
-The war memorial can be located on public land, for example in a public park Or The war memorial can be located on private land but must either be: used for commemorative services, for example at a Anzac Day community event, or easily accessible by the general public, for example be visible from the street, or in a building that has regular opening hours The war memorial must be listed on the NSW War Memorials Register or must have been submitted to the Register for recording before the closing date of the round.
+The war memorial can be located on public land, for example in a public park Or The war memorial can be located on private land, but must either be: used for commemorative services, for example at an Anzac Day community event, or easily accessible by the general public, for example be visible from the street, or in a building that has regular opening hours The war memorial must be listed on the NSW War Memorials Register or must have been submitted to the Register for recording before the closing date of the round.
 Note: If your memorial is not currently listed on the Register, please contact the Register by email at war.memorials@veterans.nsw.gov.au .
 About the project Do you meet this criterion?
 Applications to the CWMF must align with and be submitted under one of the below category descriptions and your application must include the mandatory supporting documents listed below.
-Category A - Engaging heritage or other relevant specialists (such as engineers) to produce reports relating to the repair, protection and/or conservation of existing war memorials Applications for producing reports must be accompanied by:

-- a quote from a consultant to produce the report - photos of the war memorial
+Category A - Reports and Assessments.
+Applications for producing reports must be accompanied by: • a quote from a consultant to produce the report • a minimum of 3 different photographs of the war memorial OR Category B - Physical works.
+Applications for physical works must be accompanied by: • a quote from a contractor for each element of the proposed work • a minimum of 3 different photographs of the war memorial For more details about categories see 'Project categories' - page 3 and for more details about what is required in your application, see 'Key information and supporting documents' - page 13.
+Applications must be for work that has not already started or been finished.
+Reminder: You should not plan to start the work you are requesting funding for until after you have been advised of the outcome of your application (see 'Key dates' - page 4) Applications can request a maximum of \$15,000 (excl.
+GST), except in the following situations: Applications for work to improve the accessibility of war memorials, such as the addition of handrails or access ramps, can request a maximum of \$5,000 (excl.
+GST).
+Applications for necessary work to conserve significant trophy guns can request a maximum of \$10,000 (excl.
+GST).
+Subsequent grants will only be considered in extraordinary circumstances.